-How may probiotics work in IBS?
+How might probiotics work in IBS?

 Probiotics may also work by:

-- altering fermentation patterns
+- Altering fermentation patterns in the gut

-- changing gut motility (movement of the gut and contents within it)
+- Changing gut motility (movement of the gut and contents within it)

-- reducing visceral hypersensitivity (sensitivity to intestinal pain), and/or
+- Reducing visceral hypersensitivity (sensitivity to intestinal pain), and/or

 How effective are probiotics in IBS?